 In the Yarnspiration’s pattern my mom used a pom pom maker to make her own pom pom, but I recently discovered these pre-made Bernat Faux Fur Pom Poms and I really love how they turned out!
 A great alternative if you want to save some time :).

-ROW 2: HDC across the whole row, working in the front two loops only (the chain 2 does not count as your first HDC).
+Row 2: Work 1 HDC in each stitch across the row, working in the front two loops only (the chain 2 does not count as your first HDC).
+CH 2 and turn.

-ROW 3: In the first stitch of the row below, work an Extended HDC (YO and insert your hook up through the front two loops.
-YO and pull back through, YO and pull through one loop, YO and pull through all three loops on hook).
-SC in the next stitch, working in the front two loops only, then work another Extended HDC.
-Continue across the row, alternating front two loop SC and Extended HDC.
-When you reach the end of the row, chain 2 and turn.
+Row 3: In the first stitch of the row below, *work 1 EHDC, then SC in the next stitch, working in the front two loops only.
+Repeat from * across the row.
+When you reach the end of the row, CH 2 and turn.

-ROW 4: HDC across the whole row, working in the front two loops only (when you are working into the SCs from the row below, there will only be one front loop to go through.)
+Row 4: Work 1 HDC in each stitch across the row, working in the front two loops only (when you are working into the SCs from the row below, there will only be one front loop to go through.)
+CH 2 and turn.

-Repeat rows 3 through 6 until you have 48 rows total.
+Repeat rows 3 through 6 until you have 48 rows total or to the size you need.

 After you’ve joined the two sides, flip the hat inside out so that the Extended HDCs are facing outward.
 (If you look closely at the picture at the top of the post you can see that I forgot to flip my pink hat outward before I attached my pom pom…it doesn’t look bad, but I’m sad it doesn’t have the same texture as the other two.)